Cekindo Business International is now InCorp Indonesia. Learn more.

-In general, Indonesian law acknowledges and protects the right to contract, subject to certain legal requirements.
-The adoption of a standard form of contract is not required under Indonesian law.
+Indonesian law generally acknowledges and protects the right to contract, subject to specific legal requirements.
+Adopting a standard form of contract is not required under Indonesian law.
 However, according to Law No. 2 of 2017 on Construction Services (Construction Law), a construction agreement must include specific requirements, such as:

 The Indonesian government released a Construction Law (GR 22/2020) implementing regulation on April 21, 2020.
-The rule clarifies:
+The rule clarifies the following:

 the construction resources supply chain;

 Under “certain situations,” the Construction Law, for example, allows state entities to designate service suppliers directly.